tarajarell/School_District_Analysis/README.md

   ![scores_by_budget.jpg](https://github.com/tarajarell/School_District_Analysis/blob/master/Resources/scores_by_budget.jpg)

-  > The spending range of $630-644 per student is the only seciton which is different in the previous analysis.
+  > The spending range of $630-644 per student is the only seciton which, excluding math and reading scores, is different in the previous analysis.
 Previously, the percents for the following areas were such: Passing Math (73%), Passing Reading (84%), and Overall Passing (63%).

   - School performance based on the school size